sophieruss/thesis/README.md

 ## Agda
 1. `commands.agda` outlines commands for both machines, as significant overlap
-2. `host-new.agda` defines the host machine.
+2. `host.agda` defines the host machine.
 Its verification is on `deterministic-host-new.agda`
-3. `sentry-new.agda` defines the sentry machine.
+3. `sentry.agda` defines the sentry machine.
 Its verification is on `deterministic-sentry-new.agda`
-4. `host-to-sentry-new-big` is main proof showing systems are in sync
+4. `host-and-sentry` is main proof showing systems are in sync
-5. `a-new-proof-unt-call` is a collection of perhaps trivial properties of system
+5. `trivial-proofs` is a collection of perhaps trivial properties of system

 #### Archive Folder
 *(Historical versions, abandoned approaches, and paths wrongfully pursued)*